 apt list --installed | grep -i xfs

 2. Now, install the xfsprogs package if not present.
-Below is the command and output from our Ubuntu terminal.
+Below is the command to do that and output from our Ubuntu terminal.

 apt-get install xfsprogs